Reputation of William Shakespeare: In Italy

 The only melodrama which took inspiration directly from an original work by Shakespeare was Rosalinda (1744) by Paolo Rolli.
 His source of inspiration was As you like it and it was the only theatrical production that took inspiration from a Shakespearean comedy instead of a tragedy.

 From the beginning of the century, however, some intellectuals attempted to translate some passages from Shakespeare's plays, even if these were often via French translations.

-Antonio Conti lived in London from 1715 to 1718 and he composed two tragedies during his sojourn: Julius Caesar and Marcus Brutus, both inspired by Shakespeare’s Julius Caesar.
+Antonio Conti lived in London from 1715 to 1718 and he composed two tragedies during his sojourn: Julius Caesar and Marcus Brutus, both inspired by Shakespeare's Julius Caesar.
 In the preface to the tragedies, Conti praised Shakespeare and expressed his surprise at the fact that no Italian writer had attempted a translation of the Bard sooner.
 He also noted how Shakespeare did not respect the Aristotelian units.
 Italian playwrights, on the other hand, were still observing these principles and Conti was no exception.
 Therefore, the action of his tragedies takes place in one location and it only lasts a few hours.

 In 1729, Paolo Rolli published an Italian translation of the first six books of Paradise Lost.
 In the preface, he praised Shakespeare and compared him to Dante.
-In 1739 he published a translation of one of Hamlet’s monologues.
+In 1739 he published a translation of one of Hamlet's monologues.

 The first complete Italian translation of a Shakespearean tragedy was Giulio Cesare by Domenico Valentini, printed in 1756.
 Valentini used the English edition of the tragedy printed in 1733 by Lewis Theobald for his translation.
 In his preface, he stated that he did not understand English, therefore, he asked for the help of some knights, whose identity is still unknown.
 It is probable that they were English knights who were visiting Siena as part of The Grand Tour.
 It was common for Italian and English people to meet in social and cultural gatherings.
-Probably, this is how Valentini met them and asked them to assist him in the process of translation.
+This is probably how Valentini met them and asked them to assist him in the process of translation.

 Other intellectuals worked on Shakespeare towards the end of the century.
 Giuseppe Baretti published Discours sur Shakespeare et M.r de Voltaire in 1777; Alessandro Verri translated Hamlet and Othello between 1769 and 1777; Francesco Algarotti, who did not appreciate English theatre, changed his mind when he saw a representation of Julius Caesar in London.
-He also translated the passages he thought were the most salient in Brutus’s speech.
+He also translated the passages he thought were the most salient in Brutus's speech.
 Giustina Renier Michiel translated Othello, Macbeth and Coriolanus between 1798 and 1801.
 It is still uncertain whether she worked alone.
 Letters exchanged with Cesarotti lead scholars to think that she may have been helped by another Italian writer.
 It is also possible that she worked alone, using a French rendition to help with the translations.
 The question is still unsolved.